Before You Begin

 You must reserve the domain service e-mail account for the exclusive use of the FIM Service.
 If e-mail messages are being processed by other applications, such as Office Outlook 2007, the functionality of FIM Service might be affected.

-Create a domain service account to run the FIM Synchronization Service
+Creating a Domain Service Account to Run the FIM Synchronization Service

 You must create a service account to run the FIM Synchronization Service.
 This service account must be a domain service account.
 This account should not be a local administrator account.